wasmbed/wasmbed/README.md

 Once your branch is ready, open a pull request targeting the `master` branch.
 A maintainer will review your changes and provide feedback or approval.

+### Code Requirements

+* Editor Configuration: Your editor should respect the settings defined in the `.editorconfig` file to maintain consistent formatting across the codebase.
+* Unit Testing: All code contributions must include appropriate unit tests that verify functionality.
+* Test Verification: Before committing changes, ensure all tests pass by running `cargo test` and `cargo test -- --ignored`.
+* Code Formatting: All code must be formatted using `rustfmt`.
+Run `cargo fmt` to apply formatting.
+* Code Linting: Code must pass Clippy's linting checks.
+Run `cargo clippy` to verify.

+Alternatively, you can run `nix flake check` to perform all the above checks at once (ignored end-to-end tests are not run).

 ## Kubernetes Test Environment

 Please refer to [resources/k3d/README.md](resources/k3d/README.md).